ClassicPress/ClassicPress-Migration-Plugin/README.md

 ### Will my current plugins and themes work in ClassicPress?

-If your current plugins work in WordPress 4.9.x, they will work in ClassicPress too.
+Plugins that require Blocks might not work in ClassicPress, you should test the plugins you plan to use and verify they work correctly.
 If you’re seeing something otherwise, that may be a bug with ClassicPress, and we’d appreciate you reporting it on [our support forum](https://forums.classicpress.net/c/support/) or